-In November 2016, the board set rates at 2 percent for loans with a term of 10 years or less, 2.25 percent for loans with a term greater than 10 years up to 20 years, and 2.50 percent for loans with a term up to 30 years.
+In April 2020, the board set rates at 1.875 percent for loans with a term of 10 years or less, 2.00 percent for loans with a term greater than 10 years up to 20 years, and 2.125 percent for loans with a term up to 30 years.
 The term of each loan is at the discretion of the borrower provided that the proposed repayment source produces the required debt service coverage and does not exceed the useful life of the facilities being financed.

 Communities that meet the disadvantaged community criteria may receive a Drinking Water SRF loan at an interest rate below that for other recipients.
-In November 2016, the board set disadvantaged communities rates at 2.25 percent for 30-year loans if the community's median household income (MHI) is 80 percent to 100 percent of the statewide MHI.
-Municipalities, other community water systems, and sanitary districts must have an MHI below 80 percent of the statewide MHI to be eligible for an interest rate of 2 percent for loans with a term up to 30 years or 1 percent for loans with a term up to 10 years, and an MHI less than 60 percent of the statewide MHI to be eligible for a loan at zero percent interest.
+In April 2020, the board set disadvantaged communities' rates at 1.875 percent for 30-year loans for communities with a median household income (MHI) between 80 percent and 100 percent of the statewide MHI.
+Communities with an MHI between 60 percent and 80 percent of the statewide MHI are eligible for an interest rate of 1.625 percent for loans with a term up to 30 years or 1.00 percent for loans with a term up to 10 years.
+Communities with an MHI less than 60 percent of the statewide MHI are eligible for a loan at zero percent interest.
 Residential water bills must be at least \$30 for 5,000 gallons usage for municipalities and sanitary districts and \$55 for 7,000 gallons usage for other community water systems to qualify for disadvantaged rates.